-The gas ballast valve is shown in Figure 1.
-Gas ballast is used while the pump is running, to prevent internal condensation of oil insoluble vapors such as water, alcohol or acetone and to quiet the hydraulic noise when running pump at blank-off conditions.
+The gas ballast valve is shown in Figure 1. on page 6 of this manual Gas ballast is used while the pump is running, to prevent internal condensation of oil insoluble vapors such as water, alcohol or acetone and to quiet the hydraulic noise when running pump at blank-off conditions.